Taxation and your retirement income

 Are there any exceptions to this?

 Yes.
 If you are blind you may also be given a Blind Person's Allowance.
-Also, if you are married, or in a civil partnership you may be entitled to transfer up to £1,100 of your Personal Allowance to your partner under the Marriage Allowance.
-To qualify you will need to earn less than them though, and your income must be less than £11,000 per year.
-Your Personal Allowance will also be less than the amount quoted above if your annual income is over £100,000.
+Also, if you are married, or in a civil partnership you may be entitled to transfer up to £1,150 of your Personal Allowance to your partner under the Marriage Allowance.
+To qualify you will need to earn less than them though, and your income must be less than £11,500 per year.
+Your Personal Allowance will also be less than the amount quoted above if your adjusted net income is over £100,000.
+Your adjusted net income is your total taxable income before any Personal Allowances, less certain tax reliefs.

 Who do I pay the tax to?

 If you live in the UK you will pay your income tax to the UK Government who use the money to fund their spending across the UK.
-However, if you live in Scotland then from 6 April 2016, some of your income tax will be paid to the Scottish Parliament.
-For the current tax year the Scottish Parliament have chosen to set their income bands to be the same as those in the rest of the UK, but this could change in future budgets.
+However, if you live in Scotland then from April 2017 your income tax will be collected by HMRC and paid to the Scottish Government.

 What else should I think about?